Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 3.c Declare and initialize another String array which we will use to correspondingly hold the hits of the 5 artists in the former array.

-3.d Add to the for-loop from step 3.b, code that will change the output to something similar to this:
+3.d Look at the printing statement in step 3.b.
+Add code that will change the output to something similar to this:
 <code>1.
 Grandmaster Flash : "The Message"</code>
 <code>2.
 Run DMC  : "Walk This Way"</code>
 <code>...</code>